loreanvictor/andern/README.md

 const orgname = root.child('/orgname')
 ```

-and you can track (or apply) changes to the first person's name like this:
+you can track (or apply) changes to the first person's name like this:

 ```ts
 const john = root.child('/people/0/name')